michaelsyao/equity_volatility_forecasting/README.md

 Source: https://deeplearning4j.org/lstm
 ![RNNs](./assets/rnn.gif)<br>

 This type of network is fit much better for sequencing problems but RNNs also suffer from a known problem called exploding and vanishing gradients.
-During training while weight gradients are calculated for the previous and current states of the network, gradients can either get too large (exploding) or get too small (vanishing) which hinders the networks ability to learn. https://colah.github.io/posts/2015-08-Understanding-LSTMs/
+During training while weight gradients are calculated for the previous and current states of the network, gradients can either get too large (exploding) or get too small (vanishing) which hinders the network's ability to learn. https://colah.github.io/posts/2015-08-Understanding-LSTMs/

 Put more eloquently (https://deeplearning4j.org/lstm#vanishing)